Sellingantiques.co.uk Logo

 Depth is 50cm (19.7inches)

-Antique #SA1043899, shown on this page, originates from the 18th century.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA1043899 shown on this page was made in the 18th Century.
+For historical context, the timeline below highlights the period when it was created:

 ←C18th